thiagoalves-dev/thiagoalves.dev/content/posts/en-us/automated-email-testing-with-laravel.md

 ### The test

-As mentioned in the introduction, my goal is to test the `Mailable` class and the `view` assembly, to make sure there are no errors in this logic, due to changes that will happen in the code over time.
+As mentioned in the context, my goal is to test the `Mailable` class and the `view` rendering, to make sure there are no errors in this logic, due to changes that may happen in the code over time.

 To do this, the first step is to generate fake data to use in the test.
 I did this using the famous `factories`.